 CATF's analysis finds significant health and associated economic impact from the loss of zero emission nuclear plants in Illinois.
+As expected, air pollution related health effects would increase more if four nuclear facilities were to close than two.
 This leads to social, personal and economy-wide consequences for the citizens of Illinois and surrounding states that could be avoided if nuclear plants in Illinois continue to operate.